Megaprog/spring-users/README.md

 You can run the application server using mvn spring-boot:run then open in browser the link: http://localhost:8080

-Requirements: Java 1.8, Maven 3.2, Chrome or Firefox browser (IE not supported).
+Requirements: Java 1.8, Maven 3.2, modern browser (Chrome, Firefox, IE 11).